mimirotimi/mimirotimi.github.io/writeups/Lab1.md

 5. Testing the microphone.
 6. Configuring the Artemis to turn on an LED when a note of a specific frequency is played.

+### *I've accidentally recorded all my videos vertically and in turn they can only be uploaded to YouTube as "shorts".
+This will be fixed byh the next lab.
+I apologise for any inconvenience.*

 ## Task 2
 A video showing the blinking LED on the Artemis board is shown below.
 The basic example file "Example: Blink it Up" was used.
 The baud rate set was 11250.